 Chart C shows the quarterly average SMRs from Chart B for each year, with values plotted by week number to aid comparison.
 We note that although lines are labelled by calendar year, the quarterly averages for weeks towards the start and end of each year will be affected by mortality in earlier and later years respectively.
-The chart again illustrates the relatively high level of mortality in the early part of 2018, but comparatively light mortality in the latter part of the year.
+The chart again illustrates the relatively low level of mortality in the early part of 2019.